 Sources

-Court Defendant’s Emergency Response to Plaintiffs’ Fourth Motion for Order to Show Cause; Cross-Motion for Emergency TRO; and Notice of False Sworn Statement — Case No. 25-2441-CZ, Saginaw County Circuit Court, filed May 28, 2026
+Court Defendant’s Emergency Response to Plaintiffs’ Fourth Motion for Order to Show Cause; Cross-Motion for Emergency TRO; Notice of False Sworn Statement — Case No. 25-2441-CZ, Saginaw County Circuit Court, filed May 28, 2026

 Court Defendant’s Emergency Motion for Change of Venue to Kalamazoo County Circuit Court Pursuant to MCR 2.222 — Case No. 25-2441-CZ, filed May 28, 2026